saa23/population-analyzer-dashboard/README.md

 - code.txt

 ## 2. Methods and Processing
-For the database design and the relationship basically using star schema design with three dimensional tables connected by single fact table.
+For the database design and the relationship basically using star schema design with three dimension tables connected by single fact table.

 Here, I used [dbdiagram](https://dbdiagram.io/) to generate the ERD: